biotty/humble/README.md

 "humble.py" is an interpreter that may be started in interactive mode, or run a program from file.

-As an example we extend with curses and create the *SNAKE* game, maintaining a persisted high-score.
+As an example I extend with "ncurses" and create the *SNAKE* game, maintaining a persisted high-score.

 Please see the comments in "humble.py" itself for an introduction to the language.
-And "test\_humble.py".
+And "test\_humble.py", "test\_import/main.hum" and "test\_io.hum".

 The beginnings of an implementation in C++ is found under "src" where "manifest.txt" is the planned layout.